arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/PutApiQueryProperties.md

 *slowQueryThreshold*.
 In order for slow queries to be tracked, the *enabled* property must also be set to *true*.

+@RESTBODYPARAM{trackBindVars,boolean,required,}
+If set to *true*, then the bind variables used in queries will be tracked along with queries.

 @RESTBODYPARAM{maxSlowQueries,integer,required,int64}
 The maximum number of slow queries to keep in the list of slow queries.
 If the list of slow queries is full, the oldest entry in